 Be the first to know when we share special details, updates and musings about motherhood, life and more.

-But when we planned our second, I knew there might be added challenges: I was a bit older, already had a toddler, and life was busier.
-What I didn’t expect was how hard it would get.
+But when I was pregnant with my daughter, I knew it wouldn’t be as easy: I was a bit older, already had a toddler, and life was busier but I didn’t expect how hard it would get.

 I was in denial.
 How could I have it?
 I eat healthy.
 I move regularly.
 Yet, the diagnosis stood: I needed to enter the GD program.
 I figured it would be brief—“we’ll see you in a week or two, you’ll be fine” was my internal narrative.